mediaexmachina/mediadeepa/src/main/resources/doc/en/features.md

  - **Process to extract**: sometimes, you don't need to process data during the analysis session.
 So, Mediadeepa can just extract to raw text/xml files (zipped in one archive file) all the gathered data from FFmpeg.
  - **Import to export**: to load in Mediadeepa all gathered raw data files.
 Mediadeepa is **very tolerant** with the zip content, notably if they were not created by Mediadeepa (originally). **No one is mandatory in zip.**

-You can process multiple files in one run.
+You can process multiple files in one run, as well as load a text file as file list to process.

 ## Known limitations for Mediadeepa